influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSidecars(sidecars)
 ```

-Sidecars is a list of containers which run alongside the main container Sidecars are automatically killed when the main container completes
+"Sidecars is a list of containers which run alongside the main container Sidecars are automatically killed when the main container completes"

 ### fn spec.templateDefaults.withSidecarsMixin